luc-demeyer/noviat-apps/l10n_be_coda_advanced/README.rst

     * All information supplied in the CODA file is presented in the bank statement.
       This includes also non-transactional data such as 'free communication' supplied by the bank via the CODA File.
-      Tranaction specific information can be found in the 'Notes' field of the transaction.
+      Transaction specific information can be found in the 'Notes' field of the transaction.
       Generic communication is available via the 'CODA Notes' field of the Bank Statement.
+    * Support for zip files containing multiple CODA files

 Reconciliation logic
 --------------------